tenthirtyam/clarity/apps/website/web-components/badge/README.md

 <div>Use a label to <b>show metadata</b>.
 It is usually text content.
 A label can contain a badge.</div>
 </DocPinbox>

-::: complevelonetitle
+::: component-section-level-one-title

 ## Anatomy

 :::

-::: complevelthreetitle
+::: component-section-level-three-title

 ### Container

 :::

-:::complevelthree
+:::component-section-level-three

 Badges have a more rounded border radius, similar to labels, to distinguish them from primary buttons.

 :::

-::: complevelthreetitle
+::: component-section-level-three-title

 ### Content

 :::

-:::complevelthree
+:::component-section-level-three

 Use integers within badges.

 :::

-::: complevelonetitle
+::: component-section-level-one-title

 ## Recommendations

 :::

-::: complevelthreetitle
+::: component-section-level-three-title

 ### Over 99

 :::

-:::complevelthree
+:::component-section-level-three

 When a badge needs to display a number above 99, use “99+” instead of the number.
 Only show a number over 99 if it is essential to the user’s objectives and you are certain there is room in the design to accommodate it.